network-unit-testing-system/nuts/doc/source/tests/index.rst

      devices: srvlnx0099
      save: ip

-When using globbing and multiple minions are responding to as saved marked command, a dictionary with the minion name as key will be created.
+When using globbing and multiple minions are responding to a as saved marked command, a dictionary with the minion name as key will be created.

 As commands you can use all the SaltStack `Execution Modules <https://docs.saltstack.com/en/latest/ref/modules/all/index.html>`_ the installed Salt environment is supporting.
+Has the command no pint ``.``, ``nuts.`` is prepended automatically.

 Command details